Mubi (streaming service)

-Mubi (/ˈmuːbi/; styled MUBI; known as The Auteurs until 2010) is a British streaming platform, production company and film distributor.
+Mubi (/ˈmuːbi/ MOO-bee; stylised in all caps) is a British over-the-top subscription video on-demand streaming platform, production company and film distributor.
 Mubi produces and theatrically distributes films by emerging and established filmmakers, which are exclusively available on its platform.
 The catalogue consists of world cinema films, such as arthouse, documentary and independent films.
 Additionally, it publishes Notebook, a film criticism and news publication, and provides weekly cinema tickets to selected new-release films through Mubi Go.

-Mubi's streaming platform is available in over 190 countries through its website, or using Android TV, Chromecast, Roku devices, Apple Vision Pro, PlayStation consoles, Amazon Fire TV, Apple TV, LG or Samsung Smart TVs, or mobile devices including iPhone, iPad and Android.
+Founded as The Auteurs in 2007 and known by that brand until 2010, Mubi's streaming platform is available in over 190 countries through its website, or using Android TV, Chromecast, Roku devices, Apple Vision Pro, PlayStation consoles, Amazon Fire TV, Apple TV, LG or Samsung Smart TVs, or mobile devices including iPhone, iPad and Android.